Performance management of construction suppliers and consultants

 - are monitored and assessed on performance

-- if issues arise, we will aim to resolve them before escalation
+- are aware that if issues arise, we will aim to resolve them before escalation.

 Performance reviews are required across a number of different services provided to the Ministry.
 We measure the performance based on the particular service you have offered for each individual project.
-We focus on how well you have performed in key deliverable areas such as health and safety, management and production.
+We focus on how well you have performed in key deliverable areas such as:

-Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems as Ministry.
+Performance reviews enable the Ministry to understand how our suppliers are performing and how we can improve our processes and systems.

 Each completed performance assessment builds the performance profile of any given supplier and enables both parties to identify areas where performance exceeds expectations or challenges have arisen, as well as trends and opportunities.

 For Ministry-led school property projects, performance assessments are completed by the Ministry of Education Delivery Manager for the project, with the most appropriate person from the supplier’s side, usually the Project Manager.
-Feedback from the Engineer to Contract may also be included.
+Feedback from the Engineer to Contract, Design Review Panel and/or Construction Observer may also be included.
 These are the people most appropriate to complete the assessment as they work closely during a project, and will have the best understanding of the work undertaken.

 Performance reviews are arranged between the Ministry and the supplier based on the current construction stage, with a minimum requirement of one review per year.